Document Type | Modernised |

 Content, it is the thing that I would wish:

-I myself will go fetch on Dish.
+I myself will go fetch one dish.

 [Here] let the Vice set a dish of nuts and let them fall in the bringing of them in.